NATO chief says alliance will defend Turkey over Syria

 Turkey says it is talking to its NATO allies about the possible deployment of Patriot surface-to-air missiles to guard against a spillover of Syria's conflict.
 Rasmussen made no specific remarks on the possible deployment of Patriots.

-(This version of the story corrects Rasmussen's quote in the third paragraph to say "all" not "more".)
+(This story corrects Rasmussen quote in third paragraph, to say "all" not "more")

 (Reporting by Jan Lopatka and Jana Mlcochova; Editing by Pravin Char)